-If the determination of the probable hydrologic impacts indicates that adverse impacts on or off the proposed permit area may occur to the human health or the environment, information supplemental to that required under paragraphs (D) to (F) of this rule shall be provided to evaluate such probable hydrologic impacts and to plan remedial and reclamation activities.
+If the determination of the probable hydrologic impacts indicates that adverse impacts on or off the proposed permit area may occur to the human health or the environment, information supplemental to that as set forth in paragraphs (D) to (F) of this rule is to be provided to evaluate such probable hydrologic impacts and to plan remedial and reclamation activities.
 Such supplemental information may be based upon drilling, aquifer tests, hydro- geologic analysis of the water-bearing strata, flood flows, or analyses of other water quality or quantity characteristics.